Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

     - Use the correct MPI module
         - The MPI module in use must be compiled with the same compiler that was used to build the benchmark binaries.
-Check with `module avail` and choose a different module
+Check with `module avail` and choose a suitable module.
     - Rebuild the binaries
         - Rebuild the binaries using the same compiler as for the compilation of the MPI module of choice